I share this recipe with friends and family, and I think I have posted it here, but it has been revised slightly. Well, I've included an option.

 Directions:

-Preheat oven to 400 F. Cut the top off the squash.
-Scoop out any seeds.
-Reserve the top for serving.
-Brush the top and the inside of the squash with melted coconut oil or olive oil.
+the squash with melted coconut oil or olive oil.
 Season lightly with salt and pepper.
-Place in an oiled baking dish and roast until tender, about 40-50 minutes.
+Place in an oiled baking dish and roast until

-Heat coconut oil in a pot.
-Add the onion and carrot.
-Cook 5-7 minutes on medium heat, until onions start to turn translucent.
+5-7 minutes on medium heat, until onions start to turn translucent.

 Add garlic, ginger, and chilies.
 Cook 2-3 minutes longer.